On this Page

 (As of 3.2.001.01) Typically, when you place a new label object onto your form design, if there is no value assigned to the label, it will be automatically removed.
 The RetainWhenBlank tag avoids this automatic removal of empty labels.

-See also the Auto/Embedded Fields description of [!Data name]
+See also the Automatic and Embedded Fields description of [!Data name]